 “Oh, God,” she said, a sliver of terror in her voice.

 “My face.
 My features.
 What is my expression?”
 I demanded.

 A note of relief zinged through me.
 All my years of forcing my expression to neutral while under extreme duress were finally coming to fruition.
-“I assure you I am not,” I told her.
-“Now look toward the ball with as normal an expression as you can muster.
+“I assure you, I am not,” I told her.
+“Now look toward the ball with as casual an air as you can muster.
 Is anyone watching us leave it?”